CookieDasora/social-media-project/CONTRIBUTING.md

 as much detail as possible, including:
 - Steps to reproduce the problem.
 - Expected behavior versus actual behavior.
-- Environment details (e.g., OS, Node.js version, dependencies).
+- Environment details (e.g., OS, Bun version, dependencies).

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)
 Before you submit your Pull Request (PR), please follow these steps: